Mohamedsadek12/Mohamedsadek12/README.md

 <h3 align="left">Hi 👋!
-My name is Mohamed Sadek and I'm passionate in Ai and Machine Learning</h3>
+My name is Mohamed Sadek and I'm passionate about Ai and Machine Learning</h3>

 ###